AbdnCHDS/covid-social-distancing/README.md

 Welcome!
 This repository is for an ongoing collaborative project by members of the Health Data Lab team from the [Centre for Health Data Science](https://www.abdn.ac.uk/achds/), part of the University of Aberdeen.

-We are conducting research on the relationship between the [Grampian Social Distancing Score](https://jessbutler.github.io/social_distancing/#social-distancing-score), which was developed by [@JessButler](https://github.com/JessButler) to identify areas that might be at greater risk of transmitting COVID-19 due to likely constraints in the ability to adhere to social distancing guidelines.
+We are conducting research on the relationship between the [Grampian Social Distancing Score](https://jessbutler.github.io/social_distancing/#social-distancing-score).
+The Social Distancing Score was developed by [@JessButler](https://github.com/JessButler) to identify areas that might be at greater risk of transmitting COVID-19 due to likely constraints in the ability to adhere to social distancing guidelines.

 ![](https://raw.githubusercontent.com/AbdnCHDS/covid-social-distancing/readme/Social%20Distancing%20in%20Grampian.png)